daheats/PulseEQ/docs/lessons-learned.md

 This single insight directly influenced PulseEQ’s dataset loading strategy, environment setup, and technical documentation.

+## 2. Dataset Bonus Fields

+Some datasets include bonus fields (e.g., images) that are not needed for the MVP but may become valuable later.
+It’s helpful to note their potential early to avoid limiting future functionality.

-## 2. Placeholder Lesson: Something Profound Definitely Goes Here
+## 3. Placeholder Lesson: Something Profound Definitely Goes Here

 This section is intentionally left blank(-ish).